qinglian1105/c_sharp_winform_v1/README.md

 ![avatar](./README_png/auth_create.png)
 <br><br>

-Then, action 'Update' can be used to revise information, like Email, Password, and Authority, of this user.
+Then, action 'Update' can be used to revise information, like Email, Password, and Authority, of the user.

 ![avatar](./README_png/auth_update.png)
 <br><br>